-- Knows the basic vehicle dynamics modeling paradigms. - Is familiar with the dynamic behavior of vehicles, the terms used to describe them and their meaning. - Knows different vehicle models.
-Knows the so-called bicycle model and bicycle model for trailer vehicles. - Is familiar with two-track vehicle models and their trailer description. - Is aware of the basic problems of vehicle-track connection. - Knows the different wheel models, the Magic formula, the tight string, and the modern tire models.

-- Is capable of creating a vehicle dynamics model based on a specified vehicle description. - Is able to apply vehicle dynamics models in design. - Is able to select a model suitable for the specified vehicle control task. - Is able to understand and use other vehicle models based on their knowledge. - Capable of modeling the vehicle-track connection in a special environment.

-- Open to the use of new vehicle dynamics models. - Open to the combined use of vehicle dynamics and other knowledge. - Collaborates with student peers and trainers to address various issues.

-- Independently expand its knowledge in modeling IT solutions. - Examines technical tasks in system-level thinking. - Is responsible for performing a dynamic task entrusted to it, which provides support to its staff.
+- a) knowledge: knows the basic vehicle dynamics modeling paradigms, is familiar with the dynamic behavior of vehicles, the terms used to describe them and their meaning, knows different vehicle models, knows the so-called bicycle model and bicycle model for trailer vehicles, is familiar with two-track vehicle models and their trailer description, is aware of the basic problems of vehicle-track connection knows the different wheel models, the Magic formula, the tight string, and the modern tire models. - b) skills: is capable of creating a vehicle dynamics model based on a specified vehicle description, is able to apply vehicle dynamics models in design, is able to select a model suitable for the specified vehicle control task, is able to understand and use other vehicle models based on their knowledge, capable of modeling the vehicle-track connection in a special environment, - c) attitude: open to the use of new vehicle dynamics models, open to the combined use of vehicle dynamics and other knowledge collaborates with student peers and trainers to address various issues - d) autonomy and responsibility: independently expand its knowledge in modeling IT solutions, examines technical tasks in system-level thinking, is responsible for performing a dynamic task entrusted to it, which provides support to its staff.